hayr-hotoca/react-native-chacha20-poly1305/README.md

 # react-native-chacha20-poly1305

-ChaCha20-Poly1305 encryption/decryption for React Native.
+ChaCha20-Poly1305 encryption/decryption for React Native.\
+Encrypt binary and text-like data with ease.\
 Native implementations make sure it has the fastest performance.

 # Requirements
 iOS >= 13.0\